Muisca: Sources on the Muisca and scholarly research

 Writings on the Muisca have a long tradition, dating from the conquest era with Spanish chronicles, colonial-era Spanish religious and civil administrative records, the findings of modern archeologists and anthropologists, and revised interpretations by scholars in recent years.
-Unlike the Indigenous peoples of Mesoamerica, the Muisca did not have a system of writing before the Spanish invasion in the sixteenth century and during the colonial era, so that the understanding of Muisca history and culture has largely been based non-native sources.
-A Spanish document named “Epítome de la Conquista Del Nueva Rieno de Granada” (Summary of the Conquest of the New Kingdom of Granada) provides what is considered the most complete description of Muisca culture.
+Unlike the Indigenous peoples of Mesoamerica, the Muisca did not have a system of writing before the Spanish invasion in the 16th century and during the colonial era, so that the understanding of Muisca history and culture has largely been based non-native sources.
+A Spanish document named "Epítome de la Conquista Del Nueva Rieno de Granada" (Summary of the Conquest of the New Kingdom of Granada) provides what is considered the most complete description of Muisca culture.
 The author is unknown but is believed to be Gonzalo Jiménez de Quesada.

 Spanish cleric Lucas Fernández de Piedrahita authored a major work the New Kingdom of Granada, the Historia general de las conquistas de; Nuevo Reyno de Granada, a la S.C.R.M. de D. Carlos Segundo, 1688, which has shaped colonial era and, until recently, modern understandings of the Muisca.
 This work creates an image of the Precolombian Muisca, with powerful political structures and a unified religion and priestly hierarchy.
 Recent scholarship has re-examined early published writings and sought new sources in a variety of archives to posit a different understanding of the Muisca.
 The Muisca have been integral to the formation of national identity in Colombia, with Colombian scholar Carl Henrik Langebaek describing them as "the official 'tribe' of the Colombian nation" and "a local version of the Aztecs and Incas".
-The interpretation of the sixt,eenth-century Spanish invasion has received new attention which departs from a Eurocentric, triumphalist narrative.
+The interpretation of the sixteenth-century Spanish invasion has received new attention which departs from a Eurocentric, triumphalist narrative.